Downloadable copy of this CV here

 - “Required of Ourselves: Forgiveness and Moral Obligation,” in The World of Forgiveness: The Periodical of the International Forgiveness Institute, Vol. 4, No. 2, University of Wisconsin Press, May/June 2001.

-Solicited for 2018: “Forgiveness and Moral Repair,” for an Oxford Handbook of Moral Psychology for Oxford University Press (eds.
+1. “Forgiveness and Moral Repair,” for Oxford Handbook of Moral Psychology, Oxford University Press (eds.
 John Doris and Manuel Vargas).
+Completed draft submitted to editors.

 - Moral Aims, by Cheshire Calhoun, for Notre Dame Philosophical Reviews, June 5, 2016.
 URL: http://ndpr.nd.edu/news/67569-moral-aims-essays-on-the-importance-of-getting-it-right-and-practicing-morality-with-others/